-Sixteen months ago I was diagnosed with PCOS.
+Sixteen months ago, my doctors diagnosed me with PCOS.
 This surprise diagnosis came after five years of trying to conceive our fourth child with no luck and more miscarriages than I care to remember.
-Infertility is something I never thought I would deal with since already having had three children very quickly.
-For those that have been through infertility and those that are still going through it, I am genuinely sorry, and I love you.
-Infertility is lonely, miserable, frustrating, confusing, hopeful, shame, daunting, etc. etc. Infertility is every emotion and its rough.
-If you are currently battling it I feel for you, my heart goes out to you, and I wish I could hug every one of you. ❤️
+I never thought I would deal with infertility since I very quickly had our first three children.
+I am genuinely sorry for those who have been through infertility and those that are still going through it, and I love you.
+Infertility is lonely, miserable, frustrating, confusing, hopeful, shame-inducing, daunting, etc. etc. Infertility is every emotion, and it’s rough.
+If you are currently battling it, I feel for you, my heart goes out to you, and I wish I could hug every one of you. ❤️

-Before my diagnosis, my body felt off, and so many things with my body changed for the worse.
-Besides dealing with infertility, I started feeling fatigued, I gained weight, that I couldn’t seem to lose, I felt "puffy" like I was retaining water.
+Before my diagnosis, my body felt off.
+So many things with my body were changing for the worse.
+Besides dealing with infertility, I started feeling fatigued; I gained weight that I couldn’t seem to lose; I felt puffy like I was retaining water.
 The biggest thing that killed my self-esteem was ACNE!
 I started getting acne at age 29!!
 What the heck!?
 I tried so many things to get rid of it, but it never got better.

 Finally, I decided that I needed to get my hormones checked (again) and see what was causing these symptoms.

-After getting my results back confirming I had PCOS, I got on some medication (Spironolactone) put myself on a dairy-free diet because being gluten-free due to celiac disease just wasn't enough 😏😉.
-The first thirty days detoxing from dairy was crazy!
+After getting my results back, confirming I had PCOS, I got on some medication (Spironolactone) put myself on a dairy-free diet because being gluten-free due to celiac disease wasn’t enough 😏😉.
+The first thirty days of detoxing from dairy were crazy!
 I got so sick; it was the worst cold I can remember ever having.
 But after the first month, I felt like a new person!
-I noticed I wasn't so tired anymore.
-My face started to clear up, and I didn't look so puffy.
-Now here's the craziest part of this story.
-After just two months of being 💯 dairy-free, I missed my cycle.
-Come to find out I was PREGNANT with my Scottie Girl!!
-I can't say going dairy-free will help everyone.
-My hope is my story will help to inspire you or someone to keep seeking answers and not give up.
+I noticed I wasn’t so tired anymore.
+My face started to clear up, and it didn’t look so puffy.